lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 This translates into a segmented process where SCHC compression is applied independently in 2 stages, each with its corresponding set of Rules, with the Inner SCHC Rules and the Outer SCHC Rules.
-This way compression is applied to all fields of the original CoAP message.
+This way, compression is applied to all fields of the original CoAP message.

-Note that since the Inner part of the message can only be decrypted by the corresponding end-point, this end-point will also have to implement Inner SCHC Compression/Decompression.
+Note that since the corresponding end-point can only decrypt the Inner part of the message, this end-point will also have to implement Inner SCHC Compression/Decompression.

 ~~~~
      Outer Message                             OSCORE Plaintext